 • ED988 Independent Study

-Research in Curriculum and Instruction (3 credits is an introductory course on research methods designed to prepare students for graduate level research.
+Research in Curriculum and Instruction (three credit hours) is an introductory course on research methods designed to prepare you for graduate-level research.

-The MAT Action Research Project (3 credits) is a one-term research project that allows students the time and supervision needed to develop breadth and/or depth of knowledge to become a better teacher in their certification field.
-What the project entails varies greatly from student to student, to meet the specific needs of each individual student.
-MAT projects are well-grounded in research and theory, but also include a strong and extensive applied aspect, directly addressing the question: "What would this look like in the classroom?"
+The MAT Action Research Project (three credit hours) is a one-term research project that allows you the time and supervision needed to develop the breadth and/or depth of knowledge to become a better teacher in your certification field.
+Design a project to meet your specific professional needs.
+MAT projects are well-grounded in research and theory but also include a strong and extensive applied aspect, directly addressing the question: "What would this look like in the classroom?"

-In Master's Thesis I and II (3 credits each), students have the opportunity to complete a systematic exploration of a topic that they are interested in researching as they prepare to complete the program.
+In Master's Thesis I and II (three credit hours each), complete a systematic exploration of a topic you are interested in researching as you prepare to graduate from the program.

 Prerequisites: